hpe-storage/python-hpedockerplugin/docs/Usage_Troubleshoot_Limitations.md

 + For volume upper size limitation, please do refer 3PAR's documentation.

-+ The configuration parameter mount_prefix, is applicable for containerized plugin only.
++ The configuration parameter **mount_prefix**, is applicable for containerized plugin only.
 If used with the managed plugin, mount operation fails.

-+ For statefulset pod stuck in "ContainerCreating" state after a worker node reboot, the following manual procedure has to be done -- Details
++ For statefulset pod stuck in "ContainerCreating" state after a worker node reboot, the following manual procedure has to be done -- [Details](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/recover_post_reboot.md)

-+ For Pod mount using File Persona, this flag allowPrivilegeEscalation: true under securityContextis mandantory for volume plugin to mount a file persona NFS share. eg.
++ For Pod mount using File Persona, this flag **allowPrivilegeEscalation: true** under **securityContextis** mandantory for volume plugin to mount a file persona NFS share. eg.

 ```